-In the oekom Corporate Rating with a rating scale from A+ (excellent) to D- (poor), TenneT was awarded a score of B- and classified as "Prime".
-This means that the company performed well in terms of sustainability, both compared against others in the industry and in terms of the industry-specific requirements defined by rated by oekom research.
-In oekom research's view, the securities issued by the company oekom research oekom research. thus all meet the basic requirements for sustainable investments.
+In the oekom Corporate Rating with a rating scale from A+ (excellent) to D-(poor), TenneT was awarded a score of B- and classified as "Prime".
+This means that the company performed well in terms of sustainability, both compared against others in the industry and in terms of the industry-specific requirements defined by oekom research.
+In oekom research's view, the securities issued by the company thus all meet the basic requirements for sustainable investments.

-As at 24.05.2016, this rating puts TenneT Holding B.V. in place 19 out of 175 companies rated by oekom research in the utilities sector.
+As at 8 June 2017, this rating puts TenneT Holding B.V. in place 18 out of 177 companies rated by oekom research in the utilities sector.